kurt-krueckeberg/open-fda-device-events/_sources/sig-dev-adv-fields.md

 - No information = No information
 - Invalid data = Invalid data"|
-`mdr_report_key`|Y|a string that acts like a primary and foreign key for joining four file together|nothing
+`mdr_report_key`|Y|a string that acts like a primary and foreign key for joining four file together|nothing `patient.patient_problems`|array of strings|"Describes actual adverse effects on the patient that may be related to the device problem observed during the reported event.
+This is an `.exact` field.
+It has been indexed both as its exact string content, and also tokenized."
+`mdr_text.text_type_code`|string|"String that describes the type of narrative contained within the text field.

+This is an `.exact` field.
+It has been indexed both as its exact string content, and also tokenized.

+Value is one of the following:

+- Description of Event or Problem = The problem (quality, performance, or safety concern) in sufficient detail so that the circumstances surrounding the defect or malfunction of the medical product can be understood.
+For patient adverse events, may include a description of the event in detail using the reporter’s own words, including a description of what happened and a summary of all relevant clinical information (medical status prior to the event; signs and/or symptoms; differential diagnosis for the event in question; clinical course; treatment; outcome, etc.).
+If available and if relevant, may include synopses of any office visit notes or the hospital discharge summary.
+This section may also contain information about surgical procedures and laboratory tests.
+- Manufacturer Evaluation Summary = If available, the results of any evaluation of a malfunctioning device and, if known, any relevant maintenance/service information should be included in this section.
+- Additional Manufacturer Narrative = Documentation forthcoming."
 ```

 :::{table} Significant 3-letter codes found in `device.device_report_product_code`